herereadthis/lutra/docs/rtl_sdr.md

 ./setup_gqrx.sh

 # Run the application
-run_gqrx.sh
+./run_gqrx.sh
 ```
 ## Radio Spectrum

-The RTL-SDR dongles have a maximum range of about 20 MHz to 2 GHz so we are only focus on those frequencies.
+The SDR dongles have a maximum range of about 20–1800 MHz so we are only going to focus on those frequencies.

 <table>
     <thead>